 Reduce Mode should not be confused with Parallel Reduction {REMAP subsystem}.
 As explained in the {SVP64 Appendix} Reduce Mode switches off the check which would normally stop looping if the result register is scalar.
 Thus, the result scalar register, if also used as a source scalar, may be used to perform sequential accumulation.
-This deliberately sets up a chain of Register Hazard Dependencies (which advanced hardware may optimise out), whereas Parallel Reduce {REMAP subsystem} deliberately issues a Tree-Schedule of operations that may be parallelised.
+This deliberately sets up a chain of Register Hazard Dependencies, whereas Parallel Reduce {REMAP subsystem} deliberately issues a Tree-Schedule of operations that may be parallelised.

 Hardware architectural note: implementations may optimise out the Hazard Dependency chain as long as Sequential Program Execution Order is preserved.
-Easy examples include Reduction on Logical OR or AND operations.